draeger-lab/TFpredict/readme.txt

   @UNPUBLISHED{eichner2012,
-	author = {Johannes Eichner and Florian Topf and Andreas Dr\"ager and Clemens Wrzodek and Adrian Schr\"oder Jochen Supper and Dierk Wanke and Andreas Zell}, title = {{TFpredict and SABINE: sequence-based prediction of structural and functional characteristics of transcription factors using supervised machine learning methods}}, note = {Submitted to Bioinformatics},
+	author = {Johannes Eichner and Florian Topf and Andreas Dr\"ager and Clemens Wrzodek and Dierk Wanke and Andreas Zell},
+	title = {{TFpredict and SABINE: Support Vector Machines-based prediction of structural and functional characteristics of transcription factors}},
+	note = {Submitted to Bioinformatics},
 	year = {2012}
   }